Statement on Ukraine’s Draft Laws on NGO Reporting and Tax Obligations

 On 10 July 2017 the Administration of the President of Ukraine submitted to the Verkhovna Rada draft laws No. 6674 “On Amendments to the Tax Code of Ukraine for providing public information on financing of the activities of civil society organizations and the use of international technical assistance” and No. 6675 “On amending certain legislative acts concerning “public openness regarding the funding of the work of civic organizations and the use of international technical assistance”.

-Draft law No. 6674 puts on NGOs receiving funds which exceed a certain amount a requirement to disclose detailed information, including personal and sensitive data of the NGOs staff members, on their websites and share it with the tax authorities.
-Draft law No. 6675 introduces reporting requirements for individuals who are not staff members of NGOs but who work for them as experts, consultants, contractors, etc, and who receive payments from donors through international technical assistance.
-The NGOs would be obliged to publicly report on the received funds, names of the donors and to disclose payments made from these funds.
-In addition to that, the draft proposes penalties for NGOs’ failure to report publicly, such as exclusion of the concerned NGO from the state’s registry of non-profit organisations.
+Draft law No. 6674 puts on NGOs receiving funds which exceed a certain amount a requirement to disclose detailed information, including personal and sensitive data of the NGOs staff members on their websites and to share this information with the tax authorities.
+Draft law No. 6675 introduces reporting requirements for individuals who are not staff members of NGOs but who work for them as experts, consultants, contractors (etc.), and who receive payments from donors through international technical assistance.
+The NGOs would be obliged to publicly report on their received funds, names of their donors and to disclose payments made from these funds.
+In addition to that, the draft proposes penalties for NGOs’ failure to report publicly, such as the exclusion of the concerned NGO from the state’s registry of non-profit organisations.

-The HRIC, the NHC and the HFHR stress that civil society organisations in order to be credible, professional as well as to ensure public trust, have to be accountable and transparent about their work and funding.
-Both the Council of Europe (CoE) and the Organisation for Security and Cooperation in Europe (OSCE) recommend that states “encourage and facilitate” transparency of the not-for-profit organisations.
-Therefore NGOs can be legally obliged to provide financial information and an overview of their activities to a designated supervising body.
-However, a state has international and national obligations to protect the rights of individuals who form and work for the NGOs.
+The HRIC, the NHC and the HFHR stress that civil society organisations have to be accountable and transparent about their work and funding in order to be credible, professional as well as to ensure public trust..
+Both the Council of Europe (CoE) and the Organisation for Security and Cooperation in Europe (OSCE) recommend that states “encourage and facilitate” transparency of not-for-profit organisations.
+Therefore, NGOs can be legally obliged to provide financial information and an overview of their activities to a designated supervising body.
+However, every state also has both international and national obligations to protect the rights of individuals who work for NGOs.

-In light of these standards, a state can, in placing conditions on organizations such as a reporting requirement, not make such conditions “unnecessarily burdensome, and [they] shall be proportionate to the size of the association and the scope of its activities, taking into consideration the value of its assets and income”.
+In light of these standards, a state cannot – when placing conditions on organizations such as a reporting requirement – make such conditions “unnecessarily burdensome, and [they] shall be proportionate to the size of the association and the scope of its activities, taking into consideration the value of its assets and income”.

-The HRIC, the NHC and the HFHR are deeply concerned that the draft laws introduce several requirements which do not meet international obligations, do not serve a legitimate goal but rather aim at putting strict and repressive control over the NGOs.
+The HRIC, the NHC and the HFHR are deeply concerned that the draft laws introduce several requirements which do not meet Ukraine’s international obligations, nor do they serve a legitimate goal.
+Instead, they seem to aim at imposing strict and repressive state control over NGOs.
 The requirement of proportionality does not seem to have been taken into account in the proposed legislation.
 The proposed penalties for NGOs which fail to comply with the requirements, such as deregistration and loss of the non-profit status, have a purely punitive character and seem to be disproportional to the “misconduct” of an organisation.
-This might have an adverse and chilling effect on NGOs and create a hostile environment for civil society organisations in which they operate.
-Furthermore, the unclear and discriminatory regulations as well as increased bureaucracy might have wider, negative impact on relations between non-governmental sector and public authorities.
+This might have an adverse and chilling effect on NGOs and create a hostile environment for civil society organisations.
+Furthermore, the unclear and discriminatory regulations, as well as the increased bureaucratic requirements they impose might have a wider, negative impact on the existing relations between the non-governmental sector and the public authorities in Ukraine.